-Our 14-day Guatemala birding tour is of course focused on birds but also provides the opportunity to travel through a country with an incredible history from the Mayan civilization through to the Spanish colonial times.
+Our Guatemala birding tours are of course focused on birds but also provide the opportunity to travel through a country with an incredible history from the Mayan civilization through to the Spanish colonial times.
 We will have the chance to visit the amazing Tikal National Park in Petén, one of the largest archaeological sites and urban centers of the Maya civilization and a UNESCO World Heritage Site – not to forget that the Tikal archaeological site is also famous for having been featured in the original 1977 “Star Wars Episode IV – A New Hope” movie.